AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 Messages can also be sent in a new format: AMP for Email.

-This option is available through a dedicated package.

 >[!NOTE]
 >
 >This feature is currently a beta capability.
 >
->This feature is optional.
-Please check your license agreement.?? // To use this feature, you need to install the appropriate package.
+>This option is available through a dedicated package.
+Please check your license agreement.
+>To use this feature, you need to install the appropriate package.
+For on-premise installations, contact your account executive.
+>

-For hosted and hybrid architectures, the corresponding package needs to be installed on the on the [mid-sourcing server](../../installation/using/mid-sourcing-server.md) as well.
+>For hybrid architectures, the corresponding package needs to be also installed on the [mid-sourcing server](../../installation/using/mid-sourcing-server.md) as well.
 Contact your account executive.
-For on-premise installations, ???

 ### About AMP for Email